sdc-china/IDA-doc/_posts/2018-01-15-installation-preparation.md

 **Notes:**

-If customer does not have IBM ODM license, he should not use the Checkystyle feature.
+IBM ODM license is needed to use the Checkystyle feature.

 ### Installation Package
 Extract the Keter Installation archive file to your temporary folder.
 After extraction, the installation package should have below: